ANL-CESAR/RSBench/README.txt

 What is MultiBench?
 ==============================================================================

-A mini-app to represent the multipole resonance representation lookup and Doppler broadening cross section algorithm.
+A mini-app to represent the multipole resonance representation lookup cross section algorithm.

 ==============================================================================
 Quick Start Guide